-South West England Vacations, Tours, Travel Packages & Experiences
+South West England Vacations, Tours & Travel Packages

 The region mainly consists of Cornwall, Devon and Dorset on a trip to England.

 Cornwall is surrounded on three sides by the English Channel and the Irish Sea and has miles of sandy beaches and dramatic cliff scenery.
 The largest resort in Newquay, the capital of Cornish surfing.
 St. Ives, with its harbour and winding cobblestone streets, is an arts centre with numerous galleries and craft shops.
 Tintagel is the supposed birthplace of King Arthur and has an imposing castle perched on the top of a cliff.
 St. Michael’s Mount is a small island reached when the tide is out with a castle and chapel and is the counterpart to Mont St. Michel in Normandy, France.
 Rocky Land’s End is the most westerly point in England.
 Other pleasant and quaint resorts are the fishing villages of Bude and Polperro, the latter having traffic-free streets.